-Equity has always been at the core of this organization, from its founding in 1996 until today.
-At our inception, we used different terminology, but we were organizing to push for recognition that our roles were distinct and they deserved the job description that aligned us appropriately within our organizations, including ensuring that our pay was commensurate with the complexities of the work.
-Moreover, we needed to form a community of peers so that we could learn, share, and evolve together and – as a collective – positively impact philanthropy.
+Equity has always been at the core of PEAK Grantmaking, from our founding in 1996 until today.
+At our inception, we used different terminology for the role of grants professionals, but we were organizing to push for recognition that the role is distinct, deserved job descriptions that aligned it appropriately within funding organizations, and offered compensation commensurate with the skill and complexities of the work.
+Moreover, we recognized the value of forming a community of peers who could learn, share, and evolve in order to collectively transform the practice of philanthropy.

 In 2016, PEAK’s Board of Directors made the decision to weave diversity, equity, and inclusion into our vision, mission, and strategic plan to assert our commitment to advancing equity in philanthropy.
 We embedded DEI deeply throughout our work – defining the competencies for grants management expertise, elevating the importance of demographic data collection, and enlisting our members in helping us better understand the diversity of the grants management profession.

 Since that time, our understanding has grown about how structural racism – and other “isms” that divide us – are rooted in policies and practices that advantage some people and disadvantage others.
 Philanthropic policies and practices aren’t immune, and we seek to understand disparities caused by grantmaking practice and identify opportunities to make it more equitable.
 We know that many of our member organizations are grappling with what “equity” means to them, and our goal is to be as supportive as possible across the spectrum of liberation movements; racial equity; and diversity, equity, and inclusion goals that our members are embracing.